Tanzania, United Republic of

 Customs Guidance

-The main activities at the port include tax collection as well as monitoring and control of unauthorized cargo entries.
-The volumes of cargo at the port is not high which also allows quick custom clearance completion.
+The volumes of cargo at the port are not high which also allows quick custom clearance completion.
 The customs offices are located nearby the port areas at TPA House operating at 24/7.
 The customs clearance process is done electronically through TANCIS.
+See link for process flow map of Customs clearance procedure at Tanga Port

-For more information on customs in Tanzania, please see the following link: 1.3 Tanzania Customs Information
+For more information on customs, please see the following link: 1.3 Customs Information

 Terminal Information